daiphuongngo/LLM-Assisted-RAG-for-Domain-Specific-QA-over-Canadian-Corporate-Tax-Fact-AWS-SageMaker-Azure-AI/README.md

 * a broader benchmark with more error categories,
 * stronger qualitative evaluation examples,
 * more polished citation display,
-* a cleaner distinction between lightweight retrieval-only demos and full local inference paths,
+* a cleaner distinction between lightweight retrieval-only demos and full local inference paths
 * and a more stable cloud deployment path for the chatbot demo.

 From a product perspective, the most natural next step would be a more production-oriented service layer around the retrieval-first backend.
 From a research perspective, the next useful step would be deeper error analysis by question type and chunk type.